meltcoin/meltcoin.github.io/README.md

-# meltcoin.github.io
+# Meltcoin
-The website for Meltcoin found at https://meltcoin.io
+Welcome to Meltcoin, the cryptocurrency that melts away slow transactions and low fees.